-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires the District to make estimates and assumptions that affect the reported amounts of assets, liabilities, fund balances/net assets and disclosure of contingent assets and liabilities at September 30, 2018 and revenues and expenditures during the year ended September 30, 2018.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires the District to make estimates and assumptions that affect the reported amounts of assets, liabilities, fund balances/net assets and disclosure of contingent assets and liabilities at year end and revenues and expenditures during the year ended September 30.
 Actual results could differ from those estimates.